ON STAGE // VISITING ARTIST SERIES

 “A play that speaks to Ferguson’s tragedy and lets the audience speak back.”
 PBS News Hour

-Seeking a way forward after the 2014 police killing of Michael Brown, leaders in Ferguson, MO, called on Brooklyn-based Theater of War, which addresses community traumas through staged readings—by some of today’s most sought-after actors—of ancient texts.
+Seeking a way forward after the 2014 police killing of Michael Brown, leaders in Ferguson, MO, called on Brooklyn-based Theater of War Productions, which addresses community traumas through staged readings—by some of today’s most sought-after actors—of ancient texts.
 Together they created Antigone in Ferguson: Sophocles’ 2,500-year-old tragedy about a clash between personal convictions and state law, punctuated by soul-searching gospel songs by Ferguson singers (joined here by members of the Dartmouth College Gospel Choir).
 Afterwards, cast and audience engage in an honest, open discussion of how the play pertains to our own communities and where to go from here.
-Actors to be announced four weeks before performance.

 Saturday’s performance American Sign Language Interpreted.